 Rite

 Agnicayana.
-In the construction of the Fire Altar the concept of mithuna “couple” plays an important role.
-Here this idea is deployed also to create the bandhus which will explain the reason of the building itself.
+In the construction of the Fire Altar, the concept of mithuna “couple” plays an important role.
+Here this idea is deployed also to create the bandhus which is the reason of the building itself.
 An example could be the triad “year-Prajāpati-Altar” corresponding to “days-those joint with him-bricks”.

 In this part the vital fluid (made of r̥c and sāman) enters in the Fire Altar, which is Agni, itself consisting of many pairs (mithuna).
 The body of the vital fluid is also a pair, being the mithuna of vāc (f.) and prāṇa (m.).